JoomiK/IncomeBrackets/README.md

-*** Predicting income brackets
+### Predicting income brackets

 Data: Income data from the UCI ML Repository
 Techniques: Classification, random forest

-Here I build quick models (using sklearn and H2O) to determine income bracket from imbalanced data- the income levels are binned at below 50k and above 50k.
+For this project I build quick models (using sklearn and H2O) to determine income bracket from imbalanced data- the income levels are binned at below 50k and above 50k.

+Documents:
+preprocessing.py contains functions for preprocessing data
+IncomeBrackets.ipynb contains the workflow

 ---